osilander/203.311/Week11/Week11.md

 par(las=1)

 # We'll use a very large number of breaks for consistency with the next section
+# We'll also break on increments of 0.5 so that the counts are centred
 hist(low.read.counts[,1], breaks=0:200-0.5, xlim=c(0,12), xlab="Number of mapped reads", ylab="Number of genes", main="Poisson or not?")
 ```